On Track: Dave Wood's column on railways

 Contact: 01858 468192

-David Wood is a member of the Rail Maritime and Transport Union of Bristol.
-This column is written in a personal capacity.
+David Wood, RMT, Rail Maritime and Transport Union, Bristol, Written in a personal capacity.